 To return to Home Web Page:

-Here on this page is some of the research projects I have done (some ongoing), some with helps from others, on the people that were Witches or involved in Witchcraft.
-Also a few on Cunning folks.
+Here on this page are some of the research projects I have done (some ongoing), some are researches on my family roots and then my researches on some of the Witches and Cunning folks of the past.

 Click on any of the links below that may interest you.